Mohammadjamiu/tahugo/content/electronics/what-is-electricity-and-how-does-it-work.md

 The protons are said to be positively charged, while the electrons are said to be negatively charged and lastly the neutrons you guess it, are neutrally charged.

 The number of shells an atom has depends on the atom.
-For example, silicon si, has an atomic number of 14, and copper cu has an atomic number 29.
+For example,silicon Si, has an atomic number of 14, and copper cu has an atomic number 29.

 But the shells also have some configuration or the number of electrons it can hold following the pattern of 2 for the first shell which is the closest to the nucleus, and then the next shell which must have a maximum electron of 8 and the next 18, and next 32 and so on.